Ghana Action Project

 Free time and travel

 As one of the region’s more prosperous countries and with over 50 ethnic groups, Ghana offers visitors a diverse and welcoming introduction to the African continent.
-Explore the country by boat, bus, train or air and witness a range of sights, from beautiful beaches and stunning national parks to lively cities.
-At weekends or during your holidays from work, you could travel to Mole Park in the North of the country, and find yourself face-to-face with forest elephants, gazelles and baboons.
-Alternatively, head south to Lake Volta: this vast body of water is the world’s largest artificial lake and provides Ghanaians with hydroelectric power.
+Lattitude encourages volunteers to travel and explore Ghana during weekends to make the most of this amazing country!
+Witness a range of sights, from beautiful beaches and stunning national parks to lively cities.

-Ghana is situated just a few degrees above the Equator, so in the past volunteers have chosen to spend some time cooling off on one of the country’s many handsome beaches.
-Ghana is blessed with hundreds of kilometres of picturesque coastline, and the two fishing villages of Busua and Dixcove are particularly favoured for their sandy assets.
-History buffs will also find fodder for their curiosity in the country’s ruined European forts, such as Cape Coast Castle.
+Ghana is situated just a few degrees above the Equator, so in the past volunteers have chosen to spend some time cooling off on one of the country’s many beaches.
+There are also many historical sites such as the country’s ruined European forts, for example Cape Coast Castle.
 If you have a spare weekend but do not want to travel far, you can also explore the local culture and traditions.
 Music and dance are highly diverse in Ghana, and each ethnic group and occasion has its own individual dance.
 Also, you cannot travel to Ghana without noticing the importance of textiles to its culture.
 Locals buy their preferred cloth first then ask a tailor to make them into clothes.
 Past volunteers have also taken advantage of this and enjoyed getting some one-off garments made up for them at very reasonable prices.
-With so much to do, Ghana is the perfect place for an inspiring, memorable gap year.
+With so much to do, Ghana is the perfect place for an inspiring, memorable volunteering placement.

 Dates & costs